lina-haidar/Edge-Detection-Techniques-Sobel-vs.-Canny/README.md

 1. Blurring the grayscale image

-    To blur the image, a Gaussian filter is implemented in the code.
+    To blur the image, a Gaussian filter is implemented.
 2. Finding the gradient magnitude and direction

     To calculate the image gradient, the Sobel operator is implemented, basically, steps 2-4 of the Sobel algorithm discussed above.